-Childhood memories are really pleasing and they are always associated with some sort of innocent plays and collecting simple things.
-It may be just a piece of marble, broken bangles or even Kunnamani and manchadi.
-I doubt if even a single child of modern times do collect such items.
+Childhood memories are really pleasing, and they are always associated with some sort of innocent play and collecting simple things.
+It may be just a piece of marble, broken bangles or even Kunnimani and manchadi.
+I doubt if even a single child of modern times collects such items.
 Though they look cheap, they are priceless to those kids belonging to one or two decades back.

 Kunni Kuru also known as Kunni Mani

-If I say about my childhood memories, both these seeds have great significance.
-I used to collect them both and am sure, every child really loves it.
+If I talk about my childhood memories, both these seeds have great significance.
+I used to collect them both and am sure every child really loves it.
 It’s really hurting to know that such precious things are really missing these days.
-A few days back, when I gave these seeds to my 5 year old girl, I could see innocence in her eyes.
-Her eyes grew broader and in surprise and happiness, she told, “Beautiful!”
+A few days back, when I gave these seeds to my 5-year-old girl, I could see innocence in her eyes.
+Her eyes grew broader, and in surprise and happiness, she said, “Beautiful!”

 Manchadi Kuru

-Yes, for a kid of new generation it may be not be possible to play with such things.
-I used to play kallankuzhi pallankuzhi) in my childhood with these beads.
+Yes, for a kid of the new generation, it may not be possible to play with such things.
+I used to play kallankuzhi pallankuzhi) in my childhood, with these beads.
 Kunnimani is available in red-black combination as well as in pure white colour.
 It resembles a hen’s egg a lot though it’s smaller in size.
 Its amazing and matching colour combination, size and shape made it kid’s favourite.
-I am sure, though tastes of kids have changed with the passage of time still they are innocent and carry some sort of similarities of tastes with kids a half century back.
+I am sure, though tastes of kids have changed with the passage of time, they are still innocent and carry some sort of similarities of tastes with kids from half a century back.

 Kunnimani cluster

-Kunnikuru (crab’s eye) has nothing significant except its amazing colour combination that makes everyone’s favourite.
-Manchadi is a tree while Kunnikuru a climber.
-Leaves of manchadi is used for ‘irakkipooja’ of southern districts of Kerala – a temple celebration associated with procession of Bhagavathi’s idol and a velichappad and it goes from one home to another giving blessing to the devotees.
-While different types of flowers and leaves are used for decorating the place where pooja is conducted, manchadi leaf owns a significant place.
+Kunnikuru (crab’s eye) has nothing significant except its amazing colour combination that makes it everyone’s favourite.
+Manchadi is a tree, while Kunnikuru a climber.
+Leaves of manchadi is used for ‘irakkipooja’ of southern districts of Kerala – a temple celebration associated with the procession of Bhagavathi’s idol and a velichappadu, and it goes from one home to another, giving blessings to the devotees.
+While different types of flowers and leaves are used for decorating the place where the pooja is conducted, the manchadi leaf holds a significant place.
+Most recently, I watched Kalankaval from a nearby Bhadrakali temple.
+Read more.

 Read a few articles related to Kerala Culture, Traditions & Social Life.
 Here is the page link.
 Click on the images in the gallery to read